Local opinions on Roe v. Wade decision sharply split

 “I guess I would put it in the frame of reference of the Supreme Court making decisions not rooted in reality,” he said.
 He cited the justices recently appointed to the high court who said Roe v.
 Wade was “settled law,” although he added, “I’m not sure anyone believed them.”

 In the 6-3 decision in the case of Dobbs v.
-Jackson released Friday morning, the nation’s highest court stripped away the constitutional protections for abortion that had stood for nearly 50 years.
+Jackson released June 24, the nation’s highest court stripped away the constitutional protections for abortion that had stood for nearly 50 years.
 The decision by the court’s conservative majority overturned the landmark Roe v.
 Wade ruling and is expected to lead to abortion bans in roughly half the states.

 The ruling, unthinkable just a few years ago, was the culmination of decades of efforts by abortion opponents, made possible by an emboldened right side of the court fortified by three appointees of former President Donald Trump.